ANALYSIS-Planemakers talk up 'surge capacity' amid industrial woes

 Airbus' tactics also reflect a shift towards the in-demand A321neo variant, whose range makes it suitable for long trips but whose narrow fuselage and quick assembly are hard to reconcile with the installation of customised premium seats.

-Industry sources say that while an A320 assembly line typically runs in current circumstances at around eight planes a month, the 30% of extra work needed to assemble an A321 means the lines can handle as few as six planes a month when fully deployed on that type.
+While an A320 assembly line typically runs in current circumstances at around eight planes a month, sources say the 30% of extra work needed to build an A321 means lines can handle as few as six planes a month when fully deployed on that type.

+That implies a blended capacity of seven planes a month per line based on the 50-50 mix of A321 and A320 in latest deliveries - a ratio expected to tilt towards 60% A321s based on future orders.

-That suggests Airbus may continue to add single-aisle lines at about $200 million each, one industry source said, with part of the former A380 assembly hall in Toulouse still lying vacant.
+Airbus may therefore add more single-aisle lines at about $200 million each, one industry source said, with part of the former A380 assembly hall in Toulouse still lying vacant.

+"Everyone is learning lessons from the ramp-up.
+Things just got a little too lean," said Aerodyamic Advisory managing director Richard Aboulafia.

 (Reporting by Tim Hepher and Valerie Insinna Editing by Mark Potter)